jazoomi/Under_Cover/README.md

 10. shows a small prompt of congratulation when they win a round

 11. shows a deafeat when the user loses

+12. *** extra features: 1. user enters the system and is asked to login using their name and/password.